 If you’re planning to take a day trip from Prague, you’ll likely need to travel by train or bus.
 Prague Main Station (Praha Hlavni Nadrazi) is the largest and most important railway station in Prague and is a major hub for regional and international travel.
 It also includes a metro station Hlavní nádraží (Metro Line C, Yellow).

 Regional rail services to most of the larger Czech cities, such as Brno, Plzeň, České Budějovice and Olomouc. České dráhy (ČD), RegioJet and LEO Express are the main railway operators in the Czech Republic.
 Tickets can be purchased online or are the train station.

 International trains service Germany, Poland, Slovakia, Austria, Hungary, Switzerland, the Netherlands, Serbia, Russian Federation, Ukraine and Croatia in summer.
 Railway operators include high-speed ČD Class 680 Pendolino trains, LEO Express, RegioJet and Arriva.
 Again, tickets can be purchased online or are the train station.

 Prague Bus Stations – The main bus terminals include Prague Main Station (Praha Hlavni Nadrazi) and Florence Bus Station (Praha Florenc ÚAN).
 Florence Bus Station is the city’s central bus station and is connected with metro station Florenc, which provides transfer between Lines B (Red) and C (Yellow).

-Buses leave 24-hours a day and include regional and international services.
-Main providers include FlixBus and RegioJet.
+Buses leave 24 hours a day and include regional and international services.
+The main providers include FlixBus and RegioJet.
 All tickets are available at the ticket sales office in the terminal or online.